waylaidwanderer/node-chatgpt-api/README.md

 ## Features
 - Uses the official ChatGPT raw model, `text-chat-davinci-002-20221122`.
-- Includes an API server you can run to use ChatGPT in non-Node.js applications.
+- Includes an API server (with Docker support) you can run to use ChatGPT in non-Node.js applications.
 - Includes a `ChatGPTClient` class that you can use in your own Node.js applications.
 - Includes a CLI interface where you can chat with ChatGPT.
 - Replicates chat threads from the official ChatGPT website (with conversation IDs and message IDs), with persistent conversations using [Keyv](https://www.npmjs.com/package/keyv).